Dynamics of generic 1-parameter perturbations of a vector field with a singular point of codimension k: Study of the polynomial vector field on z = z k+1 - epsilon on CP1

 using $\frac{2\pi k\ell}{k+1} \equiv -\frac{2\pi \ell}{k+1}, \bmod\, 2\pi$.
 In particular, the circular ordering of the eigenvalues is reversed as compared to that of $z_\ell$.
 Let which are ordered as the $z_\ell$.

 When $k=1$, infinity is a regular point of the vector field on $\CP^1$, but we will still speak of separatrices for the incoming and outgoing trajectories through $\infty$.
-We consider that $\infty$ is not in the phase space and stop the trajectories when they reach infinity.
-We will still call homoclinic loop a periodic loop on $\CP^1$ through $\infty$ even though this denomination is not proper because $\infty$ is not singular.
+We will call \emph{homoclinic loop} a periodic loop on $\CP^1$ through $\infty$.

-When $\eps=0$, the $2k$ separatrices of $\dot z=z^{k+1}$ coincide with some trajectories coming from or going to the parabolic singular point $0$: they form alternating and equally spaced straight half lines from $0$ to infinity.
+When $\eps=0$, the $2k$ separatrices of $\dot z=z^{k+1}$ coincide with some trajectories coming from or going to the parabolic singular point $0$, in infinite time: they form alternating and equally spaced straight half-lines from $0$ to infinity.
 They are in this case also called the repelling (coming from $0$) or attracting (going to $0$) axes; the positive real axis is a repelling axis.
 The situation is symmetric by a rotation of order $k$.

 When $\eps\neq 0$, the $k+1$ singular points $z_\ell$ fit in this picture in a way that cannot be invariant by the same symmetry.
 There is a pleasant geometrical way of figuring out the argument of the eigenvalues (from which one can for instance deduce if the singular points are attracting) according to the placement of these points with respect to the axes.
-Indeed since $P'_\eps(z) = P_0'(z) = (k+1)z^k$ it follows that an eigenvalue is positive and real if and only if the singularity $z_\ell$ of $P_\eps$ is on one of the half lines that were repelling axes for $P_0$.
+Indeed since $P'_\eps(z) = P_0'(z) = (k+1)z^k$ it follows that an eigenvalue is positive and real if and only if the singularity $z_\ell$ of $P_\eps$ is on one of the half-lines that were repelling axes for $P_0$.
 It is real negative iff $z_\ell$ is on an attracting axis.
 And it is imaginary iff $z_\ell$ is equidistant from a neighborhing pair of repelling/attracting axes of $P_0$.
-See~Figure \ref{fig:zones}.
+See \Cref{fig:zones}.
+We recall that the real part of the eigenvalue $\lambda$ of a singular point characterizes its attracting ($\Re\lambda<0$), neutral ($\Re\lambda=0$) or repelling ($\Re\lambda>0$) nature.
+It turns out there is another simple characterization of the nature of the singular points of $\dot z = P_\eps(z)$: indeed at a singularity $z$, $\lambda =P_\eps'(z) = (k+1)z^k = (k+1)\eps/z$, so its real part is $<0$ if and only if $\Re(z/\eps) <0$, if and only if $z$ is in the half-plane containing $-\eps$ and delimited by the line through $0$, orthogonal to $\eps$.
+Note that $-\eps = P(0)$.
+It may come as a suprise that, ordering the singularities according to their arguments, the attracting ones are consecutive, and the repelling ones too.
+This will follow naturally from the star-shaped translation surface model of the vector field we describe in \Cref{sec:geom}.